UWSEDS/uwseds.github.io/projects.md

 use cases,
 design,
 demonstration (either live or in screen shots).
+The presentations will take place on Wed Dec 14 between 1pm and 3pm in the Data Science Studio
+(6th floor of the Physics and Astronomy Building).

 ## Grading Rubric
 Projects will be evaluated based on the following criteria: